stoeps13/connections-doc/source/admin/admin/t_admin_search_configure_sand_index_tasks.md

 communitymembership
 :   Creates relationships between the users who are members of the same community.

+    !!! note
-    **Note:** Communities that have more than 100 members are skipped.
+    Communities that have more than 100 members are skipped.
 These communities will not be recommended to users.

 When defining a social analytics scheduled task in the Home page database, you need to specify when the scheduler starts the task.
 The schedule is defined using a Cron schedule.
 For more information about the scheduler, see *Scheduling tasks*.